Lebokmts/kelebogile-kometsi/README.md

 Generate a random choice for the computer, and compare the user's choice with the computer's choice.
 If both choices are the same the the prompt "It's a tie!" will be displayed.
-If the user wins (based on game rules) the prompt "You win!" will be displayed Otherwise the prompt "You lose!" will be diplayed.
+If the user wins (based on game rules) the prompt "You win!" will be displayed Otherwise the prompt "You lose!" will be displayed.
 Repeat the process until the user exits.
 End the game.